stevanapter/hypertree/README.md

 Hypertree understands the following Hypergrid click-events:

-	row:		in treetable mode:

-					click on an element in the Hierarchy column to expand from or contract to that row.
+	row:		in treetable mode, click on an element in the Hierarchy column to expand from or contract to that row.

 <img src="images/rowtree.gif">

-				in pivot mode:

-					click on an element in the Hierarchy column to select that row-value and explode on the next group.
+				in pivot mode, click on an element in the Hierarchy column to select that row-value and explode on the next group.

 <img src="images/rowpivot.gif">

-	col:		in treetable mode:

-					click on a column to pivot the table on the column-value.
+	col:		in treetable mode, click on a column to pivot the table on the column-value.

 <img src="images/coltree.gif">

-				in pivot mode:

-					click on a column to select that column-value and explode on the next group.
+				in pivot mode, click on a column to select that column-value and explode on the next group.

 <img src="images/colpivot.gif">